redphx/joydance/README.md

 - PC/Mac/Linux.
 - [Python 3.7+](https://www.python.org) and [pip](https://pip.pypa.io/en/stable/installation/) installed.
 - Bluetooth dongle (because built-in bluetooth sucks).
 - 1 to 6 Joy-Cons.
-It's RECOMMENED to update Joy-Cons to the latest firmware version & calibrate motion sensors using a Nintendo Switch first (ask your friends or bring it to the game shop if you don't have one).
+It's RECOMMENDED to update Joy-Cons to the latest firmware version & calibrate motion sensors using a Nintendo Switch first (ask your friends or bring it to the game shop if you don't have one).

 # Tested on
 - JD 2022 on Xbox Series X and JD 2020 on Nintendo Switch.